Medicare and mental health: Accessing resources for emotional wellbeing

 As we age, maintaining our mental well-being becomes as important as our physical health.
 Unfortunately, mental health issues often go unaddressed, particularly among seniors.
 The good news is that Medicare recognizes the significance of emotional well-being and offers coverage for various mental health services.

-With May being Mental Health Awareness month, it's important to highlight mental health resources and services.
 One of the key services covered by Medicare is counseling and therapy.
 Whether you're dealing with depression, anxiety, grief, or other mental health concerns, Medicare can help you access qualified mental health professionals.
 This includes services provided by clinical psychologists, clinical social workers, and other licensed professionals.

 Medicare Part B covers outpatient mental health services, including individual and group therapy sessions.
 These sessions can take place in a variety of settings, such as a therapist's office, a community mental health center, or even via telehealth (virtual appointments).
 It's important to note that you'll typically have to pay a portion of the costs through deductibles and coinsurance.